dougbutner/web-4/README.md

 **Decentralized web**.
 Applications, often open-source, exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and autonomy.

  - **Web 4**
 **Democratic web**.
-Enabling meaningful layers on top of current socioeconomic systems built on time-limited cryptographic tokens which are given utility by applications that accept these tokens as a measure of opinion or desire.
-Open source, unfederated biocryptography allows democratic systems to flourish, and takes government identification and corporate oversight out of the picture.
-Optional an intentional degradation of information changes blockchain paradigms and brings meaning to time-based information models.
+Time-limited cryptographic tokens a which are given utility by applications that accept these tokens as a measure of opinion or desire.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of **corporate-owned information.**